mh-salari/zarafe/README.md

 ## Notes

-Zarafe was developed by Mohammadhossein Salari with assistance from Claude 3.7 Sonnet, an AI assistant developed by Anthropic.
-Please be aware that this software is primarily for internal purposes and is not thoroughly documented.
+Zarafe is developed by Mohammadhossein Salari with assistance from Claude 3.7 Sonnet and Claude Sonnet 4, AI assistants developed by Anthropic.

+**Important Disclaimer**: This software ships as-is and was developed as part of my PhD project to serve personal research needs.
+Please make a complete backup of your data before using this tool.
+Use at your own risk.

 ## License